Ballal65/Snowflake-csv-upload-with-internal-and-external-staging/README.md

 ```

 ## Uploading pokedex.csv to External Stage
-Follow the first 4 steps mentioned below.
+Follow the first four steps mentioned below.
 After that, we will need to create storage integration.
 I am using AWS S3.
-Maybe I will update this repository later to include Microsoft Azure and GSP.
+I may update this repository later to include Microsoft Azure and GSP.
-For now, the goal is to upload the file into Snowflake from the AWS S3 bucket.
+The goal is to upload the file into Snowflake from the AWS S3 bucket.

 ### STEP 1: Creating Storage Integration